shubhamdubey02/Cryft-network-runner/README.md

         }
     ```

-2. `--global-node-config` is a JSON string representing a _single_ avalanchego config, which will be applied to **all nodes**.
+2. `--global-node-config` is a JSON string representing a _single_ metalgo config, which will be applied to **all nodes**.
 This makes it easy to define common properties to all nodes.
 Whatever is set here will be _combined_ with the standard set above.
 3. `--custom-node-configs` is a map of JSON strings representing the _complete_ network with individual configs.
 This allows to configure each node independently.
 If set, `--number-of-nodes` will be **ignored** to avoid conflicts.
 4. The configs can be combined and will be merged, i.e. one could set global `--global-node-config` entries applied to each node, and also set `--custom-node-configs` for additional entries.
 5. Common `--custom-node-configs` entries override `--global-node-config` entries which override the standard set.